armanmasangkay/My-Dev-and-Illu-Portfolio/README.md

 This is my Developer and Illustrator portfolio

-This is an on-going development and send some feedback.
+This is an on-going development.
+Please send some feedback if you find something you wanted to see.
 You may also help if you want!
 Thank you in advance. :D

 Visit my portfolio @ https://armanmasangkay.vercel.app/